18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-1-book-travel.md

 3. When such travel arrangements are so complex and circumstance will not allow you to book your travel through an online self-service booking tool (Concur).

 If you need to book a hotel outside of Concur, check if booking comes with any nonrefundable fees.
-If it does, make sure that you get your client or your supervisor to approve the approximate amount of what is nonrefundable and send the email to tts-travelauths@gsa.gov. **Nonrefundable hotel fees that are not pre-approved are the traveler’s liability.** Should booking a hotel in Concur or via AdTrav not be possible, [Fedrooms](fedrooms.com) offers hotels within government maximum rates that have flexible cancellation policies.
+If it does, make sure that you get your authorizing official to approve the approximate amount of what is nonrefundable and send the email to tts-travelauths@gsa.gov. **Nonrefundable hotel fees that are not pre-approved are the traveler’s liability.** Should booking a hotel in Concur or via AdTrav not be possible, [Fedrooms](fedrooms.com) offers hotels within government maximum rates that have flexible cancellation policies.

 When you are finished booking your hotel, proceed on to [complete trip information]((/#completing-trip-information)).